stats285/stats285.github.io/bash-tutorial/bash-tutorial.md

 ## Bash script

-Bash scripting is a great way to automate your computational tasks and is used regularly by System Admins, Programmers, Data Scientists and many others to reduce the pain of having to do certain task manually many times.
+Bash scripting is a great way to automate your computational tasks and is used regularly by system admins, programmers, data scientists and many others to reduce the pain of having to do certain tasks many times manually.

 Here is how a Bash script may look like: